 Just as this store is unmistakably Grosse Pointe, it’s also unmistakably Trader Joe’s.
-Every team member is genuinely friendly and appears to have been selected for “niceness” as well as competence.
+Every team member is genuinely friendly.
+The store appears to hire for “niceness” as well as competence.
 Every employee, like this checker, sports a Hawaiian-themed T shirt (managers wear full-flowered Aloha shirts):

 True to its heritage, this Trader Joe’s has an immense selection of nuts that fills an entire wall:

 Most of the products offered are Trader Joe’s private label.
 These international coffees are three of 43 different coffees offered in this store (accompanied by 29 teas and 3 cocoas):

-Several years ago I asked a manager in a Whole Foods for some no-hormone (rBST-free) cheese.
+Several years ago I asked a manager in a Whole Foods store for some no-hormone (rBST-free) cheese.
 He told me that they are simply unable to offer hormone-free cheeses “due to the structure of the wholesale cheese market.”
 Trader Joe’s makes a lie of that statement by offering not just one or two, but a huge variety of hormone-free cheeses in every store.
 Nola and I counted 157 different SKUs of cheeses in this Grosse Pointe display:

 Shelf tags for organic products helpfully put “Organic” as the first word on the sign.
 Costco has the same signage policy but many fewer organic products.

 Of course, Trader Joe’s has its peculiarities.
 For the first seven years of this store’s existence they never sold radishes, but then they started offering them last year.
 And when this blog was originally published you couldn’t buy just one jalapeño – no, you’ve got to buy an eight ounce package of them!
 (I solved this problem by learning to make jalapeño poppers, but last year the store relaxed and started pricing jalapeños for single sale.)